dav-armour/sloper/README.md

 ### Describe the architecture of your App.

 Browser <--> Web Server --> Controller <--> Model <--> Database
                 ^               |
                 |               v
                 ------------- View

+The architecture of our app follows the default rails

+### Explain the different high-level components (abstractions) in your App.
 Our app utilises rail's web framework.
 Users interface with our app via a web browser, with CRUD requests being sent through to our web server.
 We are currently using Puma as our web server.
 Puma interprets the requests and routes them through to our app's controller, Action Controller.

 Rails employs a Model View Controller (MVC) architectural pattern.
 In accordance with the design principle of 'separation of concerns', each component (model, view and controller) handles a specific set of actions for our app.

 As such, Action Controller handles the requests after determining which action to take from our controllers.

-### Explain the different high-level components (abstractions) in your App.
+Our controllers communicates with both our view and model components.

+Rails uses Active Record in the model layer.
+It is responsible for creating and maintaining persistent data required for our app by interacting with our database.
+We used a PostgreSQL database as it allows for multiple writes simultaneously.

+Minimal logic is present in our view layer, which takes data instantiated by our controllers, transforms it and applies a layout before sending it to our web server, Puma, which ultimately passes the end result to the user's browser.

 ### Detail any third party services that your App will use.
 AWS - S3 Bucket used to store uploaded images.